How to Apply

 International students must be accepted into their chosen program before beginning the process of obtaining a student visa.

-Applicants who submit transcripts not issued in English must also include a certified English transcript accompanying the transcript.
+Applicants who submit transcripts not issued in English must also include a certified English translation accompanying the transcript.

 English Language Requirement